 Equalizers & Digital Signal Processors (DSP): Equalizers and DSPs allow you to fine-tune the timing and output of each speaker to create a more cohesive and balanced soundstage, virtually placing the speakers in optimal locations for your ears.
 An equalizer is a good choice for audio enthusiasts who want basic sound personalization.
 DSPs are ideal for audiophiles who crave ultimate sound control and precise tuning.

 Sound Damping: Larger vehicle such as Jeeps and trucks are known for road noise.
 Compared to sedans, they often have less soundproofing built into the cabin due to their focus on off-road capability and weight reduction.
 Adding sound deadening material to doors, floors, and the roof can significantly reduce noise and enhance the sound quality of your system.
+Stinger has just released its own line of Silencer sound damping materials, engineered to reduce unwanted noise and vibrations so that you can enjoy every beat and note of your audio experience to the fullest.

 4. Budget